Rohit Sharma

-Rohit Gurunath Sharma (born 30 April 1987) is an Indian international cricketer and the former captain of the Indian national cricket team.
-He is a right-handed batsman who plays for Mumbai Indians in Indian Premier League and for Mumbai in domestic cricket.
-In the year 2024 and 2025 he announced his retirement from T20Is and Test Cricket.
-He was also a member of the teams that won the 2007 T20 World Cup, the 2013 ICC Champions Trophy and was the winning captain of the 2024 Men's T20 World Cup and 2025 ICC Champions Trophy.
+Rohit Gurunath Sharma (born 30 April 1987) is an Indian international cricketer and the former captain of the India national cricket team in all formats of the game.
+He is a right-handed top-order batter.
+He represents Mumbai in domestic cricket and Mumbai Indians in the Indian Premier League.
+Sharma was a member of the teams that won the 2007 T20 World Cup, the 2013 ICC Champions Trophy and was the winning captain of the 2024 T20 World Cup and the 2025 ICC Champions Trophy.
+Sharma is widely regarded as a modern-day great, known for his leadership and explosive batting.

 Sharma holds several batting records which include most runs in T20 Internationals, most sixes in international cricket, (Note: 624 as on 11 December 2024.
-He also has highest sixes in the T20I format (205).) most double centuries in ODI cricket (3), most centuries at Cricket World Cups (7) and joint most hundreds in Twenty20 Internationals (5).
-He also holds the world record for the highest individual score (264) in a One Day International (ODI) and also holds the record for scoring most hundreds (five) in a single Cricket World Cup, for which he won the ICC Men's ODI Cricketer of the Year award in 2019.
-He is the first and only captain to lead a team in all (Note: 2023 ICC World Test Championship Final, 2023 ICC ODI Cricket World Cup final,2024 ICC T20 World Cup final and 2025 ICC Champions Trophy final) ICC tournament finals.
+He also has highest sixes in the T20I format (205).) most double centuries in ODI cricket (three), most centuries at Cricket World Cups (seven) and joint most centuries in Twenty20 Internationals (five).
+He also holds the world record for the highest individual score (264) in a One Day International (ODI) and also holds the record for scoring most centuries (five) in a single Cricket World Cup, for which he won the ICC Men's ODI Cricketer of the Year award in 2019.
+He is the first and only captain to lead a team in all (Note: 2023 World Test Championship final, 2023 Cricket World Cup final, 2024 T20 World Cup final, and 2025 ICC Champions Trophy final) ICC tournament finals.

 He formerly captained Mumbai Indians and the team has won five Indian Premier League titles in 2013, 2015, 2017, 2019 and 2020 under him, making him the most successful captain in IPL history, sharing this record with MS Dhoni.
-He is also one of two players who have played in every edition of the T20 World Cup, from the inaugural edition in 2007 to the latest one in 2024.
+He is also one of two players who have played in every edition of the T20 World Cup, from the inaugural edition in 2007 till 2024.
 (Note: The other player is Shakib Al Hasan of Bangladesh.)
 He is the only Indian player to win two T20 World Cups.
 He became the second Indian captain to win a T20 World Cup.

-He has received two national honours, the Arjuna Award in 2015 and the prestigious Khel Ratna Award in 2020 by the Government of India.
-Under his captaincy, India won the 2018 Asia Cup and the 2023 Asia Cup, the seventh and eighth time the country won the title, both in ODI format as well as the 2018 Nidahas Trophy, their second overall and first in T20I format.
+He has received three national honours, the Arjuna Award in 2015, the prestigious Khel Ratna Award in 2020 by the Government of India, and the Padma Shri, India's fourth-highest civilian award, in 2026, for his immense, long standing contribution to Indian cricket, which notably includes leading India to victory in the 2024 T20 World Cup and the 2025 ICC Champions Trophy.
+Under his captaincy, India also won the 2018 Asia Cup and the 2023 Asia Cup, the seventh and eighth time the country won the title, both in ODI format as well as the 2018 Nidahas Trophy, their second overall and first in T20I format.